TOILmodular/EurorackEnvelopeGenerator/README.md

 An envelope generator Eurorack module, based on the Electric Druid EnvGen8 chip.
 The chip is available at the [ElectricDruid](https://electricdruid.net) web shop.

-There is a [YouTube video](https://youtu.be/kh0m0Idso9o) available with some demonstration of this an a few other ADSR modules.
+There is a [YouTube video](https://youtu.be/9a9NVf8K_XA) available, introducing the module features.

 ## Module Built and PCBs
 If you want to build the module yourself, I uploaded the schematics, the BOM and the Gerber files for the PCB.